 The current Parish Meeting Chair is Adrian Smith.
 The current Clerk is Janet Norman-Philips and following the resignation of the Treasurer earlier this year, Janet Norman-Philips is maintaining the Village accounts and Adrian Smith has agreed to stand in to sign cheques and provide the oversight needed for good governance.
 (All cheques have to have two signatures - Katie Abbot is also able to sign cheques, as can Janet Norman-Philips and Mike Ager).

 Redlingfield Village Committee (a group of around 14-18 people (it varies) who volunteer to work on behalf of the village organising various activities and fundraising eg Pubs on the Green, litter picking, Summer BBQ, Race Nights, various other events.
 They also help maintain the Doorstep Green and church, as well as planting trees, installing play equipment and generally helping out.
 Many other villagers also volunteer and give their time to help carry out these activities.
 The Village Committee also acts as a sounding board for the Parish Meeting Chair – making suggestions about how things can be improved, or identifying new fundraising ideas as well as being a contact point for the wider village community).

-Village Committee Members: Andrew Abbot, Katie Abbott, Graham Abbott, Sue Chapman, Alan Chapman, Helen Cook, Will Edwards, Emma Hewitt, Pat Kelly, Manday Miller, Lesley Rose-Freitas, Adrian Smith; (plus Will Kerry is a part-time member).
+Village Committee Members: Andrew Abbot, Katie Abbott, Graham Abbott, Sue Chapman, Alan Chapman, Will Edwards, Emma Hewitt, Pat Kelly, Manday Miller, Lesley Rose & Adrian Smith, (plus Will Kerry is a part-time member).